PandaSekh/Dynamic-Script-Loader/README.md

 > 🐼 Tiny (~300B) package to dynamically import Javascript files only when needed

 Functionalities:
-- Promise based
+- 🤞 Promise based
-- Hashes the script source, preventing multiple identical imports
+- 🔎 Hashes the script source, preventing multiple identical imports
-- Small, UMD file is less than 350 bytes only!
+- ⚡️ Small, UMD file is about 300 bytes only!

 * * *